eclipse-ecal/ecal/ecal/benchmarks/README.md

    - Subscriber Creation
    - Registration Delay
 - **util**
+   - Python script to run the 7-Zip compression/decompression benchmark and report back the total score
    - Python script to calculate frequency and datarate with the results of a PubSub benchmark